Undergraduate Research at Lancaster

 Undergraduate Research Projects

 As part of your undergraduate degree programme you will have the opportunity to undertake a piece of original work with a research group working in an area you find of interest.

-Download our undergraduate chemistry brochure for full details of courses, entry requirements and life at Lancaster
+Download our undergraduate chemistry prospectus for full details of our staff, our department, the courses we offer, and life at Lancaster